Kexanone/TheLongestDay.Altis/README.md

 ### General

-This is a mission for Arma 3 by Kex inspired by the original with only vanilla assets.
+This is a mission for Arma 3 inspired by the original with only vanilla assets.
 You will start from USS Liberty and free the island from CSAT occupation in three stages:

 1. Stage one
     - Destroy radar on Bomos peninsula
-    - Destroy ammuntion factory near Kore
+    - Destroy ammunition factory near Kore
     - Destroy Y-32 Xi'ans at Ammolofi airstrip
 2. Stage two
     - Kill collaborators at Thronos castle